 \subsection{Applications of branching rules}

-In this section we use the results presented in the first paper \cite{CGWPartI} on intrinsic torsion and minimal connections of $\SO^*(2n)\Sp(1)$- and $\SO^*(2n)$-structures, to derive 1st-order integrability conditions for such structures.
+In this section we use the results presented in the first article \cite{CGWPartI} on intrinsic torsion and minimal connections of $\SO^*(2n)\Sp(1)$- and $\SO^*(2n)$-structures, to derive 1st-order integrability conditions for such structures.
 In particular, by \cite{CGWPartI} we shall use \genCa, \algebtypes, \genCar, \zeroprog, and \symtorscomp.
 Some of our arguments are also based on ``\textsf{branching rules}'' and in particular on the following general remark from the theory of $G$-structures. \begin{rem} \textnormal{ Let $K\subset G$ be a reductive Lie subgroup of a reductive linear Lie group $G$.
 Then, a $K$-structure on a manifold $M$ is also an example of a $G$-structure on $M$.
 Assume that we have equivalence classes of minimal $K$-connections and minimal $G$-connections.
 Let $\nabla^K$ and $\nabla^G$ be minimal connections for the $K$-structure and $G$-structure, respectively.
 Then we have

 for some (1, 2)-tensor field $A\in \Gamma(T^\ast M \otimes \fr{g})$, where $\fr{g}$ is the Lie algebra of $G$.
-Therefore, the restriction to $K$ of the intrinsic torsion module of $G$ will appear as a submodule of the intrinsic torsion module of $K$, that is

-where $\fr{k}\subset\fr{g}$ is the Lie algebra of $K\subset G$.
-Hence, one can obtain geometric interpretations of certain submodules of the $K$-intrinsic torsion by branching the intrinsic torsion modules of $G$ to $K$.} \end{rem} Next we shall apply this method to $\SO^*(2n)\Sp(1)$-structures, and also to $\SO^*(2n)$-structures, where in the latter case much of our focus is devoted to the types $\mc{X}_1, \ldots, \mc{X}_7$, characterized in terms of $\Sp(1)$-invariant conditions (see \cite[\genCar]{CGWPartI}).
+Therefore, the restriction to $K$ of the intrinsic torsion module of $G$ will appear as a submodule of the intrinsic torsion module of $K$.
+Consequently, one can obtain geometric interpretations of certain submodules of the $K$-intrinsic torsion by branching the intrinsic torsion modules of $G$ to $K$.} \end{rem} Next we shall apply this method to $\SO^*(2n)\Sp(1)$-structures, and also to $\SO^*(2n)$-structures.
+In the latter case much of our focus is devoted to the types $\mc{X}_1, \ldots, \mc{X}_7$, characterized in terms of $\Sp(1)$-invariant conditions (see \cite[\genCar]{CGWPartI}).